ComputeCanada/magic_castle/docs/README.md

 #### 5.1.1 os_floating_ips (optional)

-**default value**: None
+**default value**: `{}`

-Defines a list of pre-allocated floating ip addresses that will be assigned to the login nodes.
-If this variable is left empty, (e.g. : `[]`) the login nodes' floating ips will be managed by Terraform.
+Defines a map of hostnames to pre-allocated floating ip addresses.
+If this variable is not set the instances tagged as public will be assigned a floating ip managed by Terraform.
+Instances that are tagged a public but do not have an entry in this map will also be assigned a floating ip managed by Terraform.
+Instances in this map that are not tagged as public will not be assigned a floating ip.

 This variable can be useful if you administer your DNS manually and you would like the keep the same domain name for your cluster at each build.

-**Post build modification effect**: change the floating ips assigned to the login nodes.
+**Post build modification effect**: change the floating ips assigned to the public instances.

 #### 5.1.2 os_ext_network (optional)